 A “how to” series by data science leader Piyanka Jain, President and CEO of Aryng

-In Parts 1 and 2 of this series, we’ve tackled how to tell if analytics is right for you and match your skills to those required to do that job you’re eyeing.
+In Parts 1 and 2 of this series, we’ve tackled how to tell if data science is right for you and match your skills to those required to do that job you’re eyeing.
 Most likely, you found some disconnects between your skills and those sought by your prospective employer.
 Never fear!
 Read on to learn how to fill those skill gaps and choose the best resources to help.

 Step 3—Closing Your Skill Gaps

-Analytics requires certain skills, yes, but also a special mindset.
+Data science requires certain skills, yes, but also a special mindset.
 You’ve already demonstrated both a passion and an aptitude for analytics.
 Capitalize on these qualities by seeking out training that not only teaches the skills you lack but helps you develop your analytics mindset.

 Experience is the best teacher